IamLizu/news-aggregator/README.md

 ### Prerequisites
 - Node.js (v20.10.0 or higher)
 - MongoDB (installed and running locally or via a remote instance)
+- Open API Key (for topic and named entity extraction)

 ### Installation